-We also work closely with pain specialist, including the experts at the Advanced Pain and Spine Institute (link to APSI) to treat our patients who need pain relief.
-If you need physical therapy, we collaborate on your care with the providers at the Rehabilitation Institute of Montana (link to RIM).
+We also work closely with pain specialist, including the experts at the Advanced Pain and Spine Institute to treat our patients who need pain relief.
+If you need physical therapy, we collaborate on your care with the providers at the Rehabilitation Institute of Montana.
 We also keep your primary care physician informed about your progress.

 Keeping you healthy